A Gift to Last: Series

 The series was set during 1899–1905, around the time of the Second Boer War.

 Stage play

 The pilot Christmas episode of A Gift to Last was adapted for the stage by Walter Learning and Alden Nowlan in 1978.
 The play has since become a perennial Canadian Christmas favourite and is regularly presented at regional theatres across the country.
-In 2012, Theatre Orangeville presented A Gift to Last with playwright Walter Learning in the role of Older Clement.
+In 2012, Theatre Orangeville presented A Gift to Last with playwright Walter Learning in the role of the older Clement.